 Preserving affordable housing as a key strategy

 “Preservation doesn’t always get the same attention as new developments,” says Ryan.
 “Yet keeping the existing housing stock affordable is incredibly important.”
-Human Solutions uses two approaches to preserve affordable housing.
+Our Just Future uses two approaches to preserve affordable housing.
 First, as an affordable housing developer and owner, they manage a housing portfolio that they commit to keeping affordable, including rehabilitation and repairs over time.
 Second, they preserve existing market-rate housing that was previously affordable in their neighborhoods (known as “naturally occurring affordable housing”).
 As economic and market conditions change, some of these properties are at risk of no longer being affordable.
-Human Solutions can purchase those properties to preserve their affordability.
+Our Just Future can purchase those properties to preserve their affordability.